SnowEx/uavsar_pytools/README.md

 pip install uavsar_pytools
 ```

 You will need a .netrc file in your home directory.
 This is a special file that stores passwords and usernames to be accessed by programs.
-If you are already registered at either the alaska satellite facility or jet propulsion laboratory and do not have a netrc file yet use:
+If you are already registered at either the alaska satellite facility or jet propulsion laboratory skip step 1.
+Otherwise:

 1. If you need a username and password register at (link)[https://search.asf.alaska.edu/#/].